Martha Vaughan

-Among scientists mentored by Vaughan was 1998 Nobel Laureate Ferid Murad, M.D., Ph.D., who in the late 1960s worked as a researcher studying hormone regulation in her NIH laboratory.
+Among scientists mentored by Vaughan was 1998 Nobel Laureate Ferid Murad, who in the late 1960s worked as a researcher studying hormone regulation in her NIH laboratory.
 “She too was an excellent mentor...she gave me considerable freedom,” he said in his Nobel lecture.

 For more than 6 decades at the NIH, Vaughan was active in professional biochemistry societies and other scientific organizations, serving on various editorial and advisory boards.
 Over the years, she also held a number of research administrative appointments at the NIH related to translational medicine and cell metabolism and metabolic regulation.

 Education

 In 1944, Vaughan, a Wisconsin native, received her Bachelor of Philosophy degree from the University of Chicago, where noted geneticist Janet Rowley (then Davison) was a classmate.
 In 1949, Vaughan received her M.D. from the Yale School of Medicine.
 She then began her research career as a research fellow in Yale’s Department of Physiological Chemistry.
 Vaughan completed her internship at Yale–New Haven Hospital.

 In 1949, while at Yale, Vaughan chaired the Yale School of Medicine chapter of the Association of Internes and Medical Students (AIMS), a national, young doctors' organization founded in 1941.
 The Yale chapter was known as the Harvey Cushing Chapter.
 AIMS was concerned the rights of medical students, the draft, vivisection, universal health insurance, racial equality in medical education, and other progressive issues of the time.
 The organization disbanded in the early 1950s.